St. Albert's Church, Riga: Altars

-Beside the main altar, the church has four more altars.
-Two of them are at the each side of the main altar.
-The other two altars are on the both sides of the church, in the middle, each of them in a small chapel rooms within the side naves of the church.
-While one altar is placed at the right hand of the main entrance of the church.
+In addition to the main altar, the church has four other altars.
+Two of them are on either side of the main altar.
+The other two altars are on either side of the church, in the centre, each in a small chapel room within the side naves of the church.
+One altar is to the right of the main entrance to the church.

 The main altar

 The main altar of a church is dedicated to the Sacred Heart Of Jesus.
 At the central position of the altar, above the tabernacle, is a rather large statue showing Jesus offering his Sacred Heart.
 On both sides are niches with the statues.
 On the right side is the typical statue of saint Rocco as a pilgrim, with staff in his hand and a dog next to his leg.
 On the right side is a typical statue of Saint Anthony of Padua, holding a Baby Jesus and a lily.
 High above, dominating the altar is a painting of Jesus on the cross in Golgotha.
 The background of the painting, behind the back of Jesus, is painted dark sky, suggesting the moment when Jesus gave his last breath.

-The main altar is placed in a round shape niche room.
-Very high, on the both side walls are two wall niches.
+The main altar is placed in a round niche room.
+It is very high, with two niches on each side.
 On the left side, within a wall niche, is a statue showing Saint Peter with a key, while within the right side wall niche is the statue of Saint Paul with a sword.